All Episodes

 That's why this was all being done.

-And any any statements by the former president, President Obama, about what he did or didn't do are entitled to absolutely no belief whatsoever.
+And any statements by the former president, President Obama, about what he did or didn't do are entitled to absolutely no belief whatsoever.

 Well, this is exactly the problem.

-Well, stop stop right there.
+Well, stop right there.

 What do you mean he could have stopped it?